Electricity Retail Terms & Conditions

 14. Retailer to Notify Market Support Services Licensee

-14.2 The Retailer is required by the Authorities to transfer the consumer’s contact information (including but not limited to mailing address, electronic mailing address and telephone number to the market support services licensee to facilitate the implementation of the Retailer of Last Resort (RoLR) Framework.
+14.2 The Retailer is required by EMA to transfer the consumer’s contact information (including but not limited to mailing address, electronic mailing address and telephone number to the Market Support Services Licensee.

 15. Miscellaneous Provisions